-Images are graphical resources that can be accessed with a call to ej.microui.display.Image.getImage() or ej.microui.display.ResourceImage.loadImage().
-To be displayed, these images have to be converted from their source format to the display raw format.
+Immutable images are graphical resources that can be accessed with a call to ej.microui.display.Image.getImage() or ej.microui.display.ResourceImage.loadImage().
+As their name suggests, immutable images can not be modified.
+Therefore, there is no way to get a Graphics Context to draw into these images.
+To be displayed, these images have to be converted from their source format to a RAW format.
 The conversion can either be done at: